Spectral estimation for detecting low-dimensional structure in networks using arbitrary null models: Methods

 \section{Methods}

 We develop our spectral algorithm for weighted, undirected networks.
-For a given network of $n$ nodes, we will make use of both its adjacency matrix $\mathbf{A}$, whose entry $A_{ij} \in \{0,1\}$ defines the existence or absence of links between nodes $i$ and $j$, and the corresponding weight matrix $\mathbf{W}$, whose entry $W_{ij}$ defines the weight of the link between nodes $i$ and $j$.
-For binary networks $\mathbf{A} = \mathbf{W}$.
+For a given network of $n$ nodes, we will make use of both its adjacency matrix $\mathbf{A}$, whose entry $A_{ij} \in \{0,1\}$ defines the existence or absence of links between nodes $i$ and $j$, and the corresponding weight matrix $\mathbf{W}$, whose entry $W_{ij}$ defines the weight of the link between nodes $i$ and $j$. \edit{Weights can real valued or integer valued; in the latter case the weights are equivalent to the number of links between $i$ and $j$.} For binary networks $\mathbf{A} = \mathbf{W}$.

-Detecting the existence of low-dimensional structure in networks requires that we compare the data network with some null model for the absence of that low-dimensional structure. \edit{A simple comparison is
+Detecting the existence of low-dimensional structure in networks requires that we compare the data network with some null model for the absence of that low-dimensional structure.
+A simple comparison is

 where $\langle \mathbf{P} \rangle$ is an expectation of the link weights over the ensemble of possible networks consistent with the chosen null model.
 The comparison matrix $\mathbf{C}$ thus encodes the departure of the data network from the null model.
 If we choose the classic configuration model as the null model, then $\mathbf{C}$ is the well-known modularity matrix \cite{Newman2006a}.
-But we'd like the freedom to choose the most appropriate null model, according to the structural hypothesis we want to test. }
+But we'd like the freedom to choose the most appropriate null model, according to the structural hypothesis we want to test.

 In seeking to detect low-dimensional structure, it is particularly useful that the eigenvalue spectrum of $\mathbf{C}$ contains much information about the structure of the network \cite{Newman2006a}.
 In general, the separation of a few eigenvalues from the bulk of the spectrum indicates low-dimensional structure in a matrix \cite{Plerou2002,Peyrache2009a,Lopes-dos-Santos2011,MacMahon2015}; for networks, this can indicate the number of communities within it, and form the basis of a low dimensional projection of the network \cite{Newman2006a,Chauhan2009,Humphries2011}.
 So our goal is to estimate the spectrum of $\mathbf{C}$ predicted by a given class of null model, and compare it to the spectrum of $\mathbf{C}$ for the data network; a departure between the predicted and data spectra then indicates the presence of meaningful structure in the network.
 It also gives us additional information about the data network, as we detail below.